 - Al Cliver … Sergeant Wilson

 - Daniela Doria … Maureen Grayson

-Adrian J Smith: In 1994, over dinner at David Warbeck’s flat in Hampstead, I asked Lucio Fulci about his most awkward shooting experience and in broken English he recalled it was directing the moggy with a mind of his own in The Black Cat.
+Adrian J Smith: In 1994, at a dinner party at David Warbeck’s flat in Hampstead, I asked Lucio Fulci about his most awkward shooting experience and he said it was directing the moggy with a mind of his own in The Black Cat.

 Watch the trailer on YouTubeMOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
 We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
 Please support us by not blocking ads on our site.
 Thank you.